HMS Thistle (N24): Sinking

-At 02.13 hours on the morning of 10 April 1940, U-4 fired a spread of two torpedoes at its attacker.
+At 02:13 hours on the morning of 10 April 1940, U-4 fired a spread of two torpedoes at its attacker.
 The first, a G7a torpedo, missed.
 The second, a magnetic G7e torpedo, found its mark, sinking Thistle with all hands near Skudenes.

+Discovery

+The wreck of the Thistle, missing its tower, was discovered by the Norwegian Institute of Marine Research in the spring of 2023, at 160 meters of depth.
+A second cruise in October 2023 identified the wreck as being Thistle.
+Royal Navy confirmed the boat is HMS Thistle.